 Opening hours are Monday to Sunday from 10 am – 7 pm.

-Next on this 1 day Kyoto itinerary is a visit to the Kiyomizu-dera (Water) Temple.
+Next on this itinerary for Kyoto is a visit to the Kiyomizu-dera (Water) Temple.

 Kiyomizu-dera is built into the side of the mountain, and from the huge verandah, you can see spectacular views of the hillside and the entire city.